fleemaja/javascript30/README.md

 #### Javascript
+[Javascript 30](https://javascript30.com/ "Javascript 30") - 30 Day Vanilla JS Coding Challenge.
+Build 30 things in 30 days with 30 tutorials.
+No frameworks.
+No compilers.
+No libraries.
+No boilerplate.

 [Programming from A2Z](http://shiffman.net/a2z/ "Programming from A2Z") - This course focuses on programming strategies and techniques behind procedural analysis and generation of text-based data.

 [Programming Design Systems](https://programmingdesignsystems.com/ "Programming Design Systems") - A free digital book that teaches a practical introduction to the new foundations of graphic design.